juangamella/gies/README.md

 This is a python implementation of the GIES algorithm from the paper [*"Characterization and Greedy Learning of Interventional
 Markov Equivalence Classes of Directed Acyclic Graphs"*](https://www.jmlr.org/papers/volume13/hauser12a/hauser12a.pdf) by Alain Hauser and Peter Bühlmann.

-The implementation is an extension of the [Python implementation](https://github.com/juangamella/ges) GES algorithm.
+The implementation is an extension of the [Python implementation](https://github.com/juangamella/ges) of the GES algorithm.

 ## Installation